ootiq/jpgdl/README.md

 # jpgdl

-Just a simple script and library image downloader and saving it in JPEG format.
+Just a simple script and library image downloader and saving it in JPEG format, nothing fancy.

-### Library
+### Use Library

 ```python3
 from jpgdl import JPGDL